asibahi/asibahi.github.io/content/thoughts/Linebreaking/index.md

 The first process is called "Shaping".
 The shaper (the most famous of which is HarfBuzz), takes the input text and the font you want to use and gives you three things: what glyphs (from the font) to use, their order, and their positioning (think kerning).
 In other words, it gives you a series of **boxes**.
 The linebreaking algorithm does not care what is *inside* the box.
 It only cares about the box's "width", or the horizontal advance.

 The shaper also tells you that which characters from your text are whitespace, and be stretched and squashed as needed.
-TXe space is the most famous of those, but there are others.
+The space is the most famous of those, but there are others.
 These are called **glue**.
 Each glue character has a default width, a minimum width, and a maximum width.
 (The paper expresses the minimum and maximum as ratios, and I do not quite understand that specific part to be honest as it is mathier than what I know.)
 In practical terms, this says that the space can't be so small that words are glued together, and it can't be so large that most of the line becomes whitespace.
 These values can be based on the font or the script or the designer or whoever.
 The minimum could even be zero should the designer wishes.

 Also, you need to run your input text through a **breakpoint**-finding algorithm.
 This is to say, you need to know *where* you can break your text into lines.
 You can't just break the line arbitrarily anywhere, or only at glue (think hyphenation).
 The Unicode ICU library has the tools for that.

 Knuth's name for breakpoints is **penalties**, and that includes mandatory breakpoints, such as the end of paragraphs, and undesirable breakpoints, such as hyphenated words.
 In Knuth's implementation, penalties have a width.
 Usually it is zero, but when you break at a hyphen, you need to add the hyphen's width.
 If you want to implement trailing punctuation (a rather nifty typographic trick), you give the penalty *after* the punctuation a *negative* width.
 Look at the paper for more detail.

 Note that boxes having a fixed width is a rather hefty assumption.
-It only works for Latin typeseeting, and only works for fixed fonts.
+It only works for Latin typesetting, and only works for fixed fonts.
 In other scripts, characters may have alternate shapes that may be wider or narrower.
 There is even an OpenType feature for that, called Justification Alternates.
 Many variable fonts have axis that only control specific letters.
 See an [Arabic and Latin example](https://www.29lt.com/product/29lt-okaso/) and an [Armenian one](https://simoncozens.github.io/more-on-newbreak/).
 The Knuth-Plass algorithm as usually implemented does not know how to deal with either of these features, and because Latin-centric software designers, we Arabic speakers are stuck with ugly justified text.
 But I am coming to that later.

 Back on track: you get your text.
 You run through the shaper, and the Unicode ICU library, and you get two lists.
-- A list of glyphs, expressed as fixed width **boxes** (letters), and stretchable squashable **glue** (white space).
+- A list of glyphs, expressed as fixed width **boxes** (letters), and stretchable, squashable **glue** (white space).
 - A list of **breakpoints**, places you can break the line.
 They have an associated value called **penalties** which ranges from -100,000 (never break here) to +100,000 (must break).

 ### The Line Width